andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 <summary>Functions</summary>

 ### Functions
-A function is a block of reusable code to perform a specific action.
-Functions help us in using existing code without writing it every time we need it.
+A __Function__ is a block of reusable code to perform a specific action.
+Functions help us in using existing code without writing it every time when we need it.
 A Function is executed when calls it.

-We can use the same code many times with different arguments, to produce different results (We can reuse code).
+We can use the same code many times with different arguments, to produce different results.

 A function can be defined using a keyword `def`.
 A function is uniquely identified by the function_name.